CakeDC/TinyMCE/README.txt

                         Las Vegas, Nevada 89104
                         http://cakedc.com

-TinyMce Plugin
+TinyMCE Plugin

-The purpose of placing TinyMce in a plugin is to keep it separate from a themed view, the regular webroot or the app in general, which makes it easier to update and overall follows the idea of keeping the code clean and modular.
+The purpose of placing TinyMCE in a plugin is to keep it separate from a themed view, the regular webroot or the app in general, which makes it easier to update and overall follows the idea of keeping the code clean and modular.

-The TinyMce helper is basically just a convenience helper that allows you to use php and CakePHP conventions to generate the configuration for TinyMce and as an extra it allows you to load configs.
+The TinyMCE helper is basically just a convenience helper that allows you to use php and CakePHP conventions to generate the configuration for TinyMCE and as an extra it allows you to load configs.